The ultimate 10-Point checklist for buying a digital picture frame

 Is it relevant who makes your digital picture frame?
 Should you only buy from large, established companies?

 I don’t believe it matters.
-Several smaller companies have advanced the digital picture frame market significantly.
-FRAMEN has developed state-of-the-art software for controlling images and picture frames, and the company has only been in business since 2018.
+Several smaller companies have significantly advanced the digital picture frame market.
 Samsung offers amazing hardware with “The Frame,” but their software is the subject of much chagrin in support forums.

-And just as smaller companies may decide to shut down, large companies may discontinue product lines as well, so there is no guarantee.
+And just as smaller companies may decide to shut down, large companies may discontinue product lines, so there is no guarantee.

 What counts for me is that the picture frame meets as many of my requirements.
 It’s a low-maintenance product without moving parts, so unless you drop it, it should have a life expectancy of 4 – 8 years or even longer.